 - Missed opportunity for early damage control.
 The sooner you start coming at your problem with all available resources, the more likely you are to find a solution.
 It’s possible your outsourcing partner could come up with — and efficiently execute — a solution you may not have considered.

 - Missed opportunity for casting a bigger solution net.
-A good IT outsourcing partner often draws upon their organization’s collective knowledge to source possible solutions.
+A good development outsourcing partner often draws upon their organization’s collective knowledge to source possible solutions.
 In other words, your outsourced developers’ knowledge isn’t all you get.
 They’re highly likely to tap into the shared knowledge base that is their entire developer network to find the best possible solutions.
 Those developers bring ideas, insights, and opinions based on previous (and likely similar) experiences.

 - Provide optimum transparency throughout your relationship.
 Be utterly transparent with your outsourcing partner about all issues and problems.
 They’ll respect your ownership and accountability.
 They’ll also be better-equipped to help you understand potential ramifications and find actionable solutions.